Emancipation Day: Antigua and Barbuda

 Antigua and Barbuda celebrates carnival on and around the first Monday of August.
 Since 1834 Antigua and Barbuda have observed the end of slavery.
 The first Monday and Tuesday in August was observed as a bank holiday so the populace can celebrate Emancipation Day.
 Monday is J'ouvert, a street party that mimics the early morning emancipation.

 Anguilla

 Anguilla: In addition to commemorating emancipation, it is the first day of "August Week", the Anguillian Carnival celebrations.
-J'ouvert is celebrated August 1, as Carnival commences.
+J'ouvert is celebrated 1 August, as Carnival commences.

 The Bahamas

+In the Bahamas, while Emancipation was historically observed on 1 August, the public holiday is observed on the first Monday in August and is, therefore, also colloquially referred to by the public as "August Monday".
+The public holiday has been observed in the Bahamas from as early as 1973, a month and a half after the country's independence.

+Celebrations for the day are traditionally concentrated in Fox Hill, Nassau, a former slave village whose inhabitants, according to folklore, heard about their freedom a week after everyone else on the island.

+The day was also a day on which friendly societies marched to Government House and presented a list of grievances for the previous year.
+In 1938, seven to 800 people marched and demonstrated on 1 August for labour reforms a secret ballot at elections.
+Today, the Labour Day public holiday would more likely be chosen to express similar sentiments.

-The Bahamas: Celebrations are mainly concentrated in Fox Hill Village, Nassau, a former slave village whose inhabitants, according to folklore, heard about their freedom a week after everyone else on the island.
-The celebration known as the Bay Fest, beginning on August 1 and lasting several days, is held in the settlement of Hatchet Bay on the island of Eleuthera, and "Back to the Bay" is held in the settlement of Tarpum Bay, also on Eleuthera.
+On the island as Eleuthera, the celebration known as the Bay Fest, close to Emancipation Day and lasting several days, is held in the settlement of Hatchet Bay on the island of Eleuthera, and "Back to the Bay" is held in the settlement of Tarpum Bay, also on Eleuthera.

 Barbados

 Emancipation Day in Barbados is part of the annual "Season of Emancipation", which began in 2005.
-The Season runs from April 14 to August 23.
+The Season runs from 14 April to 23 August.
 Commemorations include: